belle2/basf2/mva/doc/index-01-mva.rst

 Deep Learning (Neural Networks)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Deep Learning is the current revolution ongoing in the field of machine learning.
 Everything from self-driving cars, speech recognition and playing Go can be accomplished using Deep Learning.
-There is a lot of research going on in HEP, howto take advantage of Deep Learning in our analysis.
+There is a lot of research going on in HEP, how to take advantage of Deep Learning in our analysis.

 Standard textbook
 """""""""""""""""